 Tool #8: Learning from Our Emotions

-For example, when you cannot enjoy activities you previously enjoyed, and your emotional pain over-shadows all pleasure, it is time to seek treatment for depression—especially if you are having thoughts of suicide.
+For example, when you cannot enjoy activities you previously enjoyed, and your emotional pain overshadows all pleasure, it is time to seek treatment for depression—especially if you are having thoughts of suicide.
 Speaking with your physician is the first step.
-(Please refer to the Fact Sheet on Caregiving and Depression, listed below.)
+(See the FCA fact sheet Depression and Caregiving.)

 Caregiving often involves a range of emotions.
 Some feelings are more comfortable than others.
 When you find that your emotions are intense, they might mean the following:

 - That you need to make a change in your caregiving situation.

 - That you need to be assertive and ask for what you need.

 Remember, it is not selfish to focus on your own needs and desires when you are a caregiver—itʼs an important part of the job.
 You are responsible for your own self-care.
 Focus on the following self-care practices:

 - Learn and use stress-reduction techniques, e.g. meditation, prayer, yoga, Tai Chi.

 - Exercise regularly, if only for 10 minutes at a time.

 - Participate in pleasant, nurturing activities, such as reading a good book, taking a warm bath.